Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docs/testing/README.md

 merge code into the `main` branch, from whence releases are created, without passing through the pull request review process.

-> [!WARNING] SF notes to self:
->
-> * When will we execute full manual / regression testing?
-Not with every pull
->   request of course.
-But when?

 ### Static Testing

 Static testing first occurs through peer review of design documents, application